reshufflehq/trivia/README.md

 Each column is a category of questions, and once you click on a card, it will flip to display its answer.

-This project demonstrates the use of Reshuffle platform and react js and was inspired from [react-trivia](https://github.com/ccoenraets/react-trivia) repository.
+This project demonstrates the use of Reshuffle platform and react js and was inspired by [react-trivia](https://github.com/ccoenraets/react-trivia) repository.

 ## Screenshots